MusicDin/kubitect/docs/user-guide/configuration/hosts.md

 :material-tag-arrow-up-outline: [v2.0.0][tag 2.0.0]

-If the host is specified as the default, all instances that do not point to a specific host are deployed to the default host.
+If a host is specified as the default, all instances that do not point to a specific host are deployed to that default host.
-If the default host is not specified, these instances are deployed on the first host in the list.
+If no default host is specified, these instances are deployed on the first host in the list.

 ```yaml
 hosts: